Basl Committee

 Communications Representative* | Dr Omar Elshaarawy, Royal Liverpool University Hospital |

-Scientist Representative* | Dr Shilpa Chokshi, Institute of Hepatology, Foundation for Liver Research |
+Scientist Representative* | Dr Shilpa Chokshi, Professor of Experimental Hepatology, University of Plymouth |

 Patient Group Representative | Vanessa Hebditch, British Liver Trust |